 to a gate at Seattle-Tacoma Airport on Monday.
 A pilot serving as the first officer on the flight left the

 flight deck to subdue the passenger, and was bitten in the arm, according to a Alaska

 Air spokesperson.
 The 39-year old passenger was later booked in jail on

 investigation of felony assault, reported the Associated Press.

 Ancient Roman gladiator school discovered

-Heathrow Airport is testing privacy-friendly body scanners
+Heathrow Airport is testing privacy-friendly body

 Tourism to Japan flatlines

 Talas is the latest disaster for a country trying to recover from the twin